psychemedia/storytelling-notes/wife-selling.md

 "A man and his wife falling into discourse with a grazier at Parham fair, in Norfolk, the husband offered him his wife in exchange for an ox, provided he would let him choose one out of his drove.
 The grazier accepted the proposal, and the wife readily agreed to it.
 Accordingly they met the next day, when she was delivered to the grazier with a new halter round her neck, and the husband received the bullock, which he afterwards sold for six guineas." — *Gentleman's Magazine*, vol. xxxiv. p.
 542.

 "A young man in Bewcastle, Cumberland, who was not on good terms with his wife, resolved a few days ago to dispose of her by auction.
 Not being able to find a purchaser in the place where they resided, she persuaded him to proceed to Newcastle for that purpose.
-Accordingly they set out, and this modern Dalilah laid her plan so well, that immediately on his arrival a press-gang conveyed him on board a frigate preparing to get under weigh for a long cruise." — Evans and Ruffey’s *Farmer's Journal*, May 5, 1810.
+Accordingly they set out, and this modern Dalilah laid her plan so well, that immediately on his arrival a press-gang conveyed him on board a frigate preparing to get under weigh for a long cruise." — Evans and Ruffey's *Farmer's Journal*, May 5, 1810.

 "Our friends in the Principality are commonly supposed to have many strange customs, but to their credit we must state that the brutal custom of selling a wife is, as in England, a rare occurrence.
 Last week, however, a wife was sold at Cyfarthfa Iron Works, by one of the workmen to another, and the wife seemed more amused than, pained by the transfer.
 The price was 2l.
 10s., and the understanding that an additional 10s. was to be devoted to beer.
 This arrangement having been carried out the parties separated, neither husband nor wife apparently regretting the termination of their marriage state." — *Leeds Mercury*, March, 1863.